trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/HR-integrations/Gusto.md

 Expensify's direct integration with Gusto will automatically:

-- **Create new Expensify accounts** for full-time, active employees when they're hired
+- **Create New Ieatta accounts** for full-time, active employees when they're hired
 - **Update the approval workflow in Expensify** based on any changes in Gusto
 - **Deprovision an employee's Expensify account** upon Gusto termination date